Autos

 each front wheel as viewed from the side of the vehicle.
 Caster is measured

-ball joint or strut mounting point is behind the lower ball joint-the caster
+upper ball joint or strut mounting point is behind the lower ball joint-the

-angle is positive.
-If the steering axis tilts forward, the caster angle is
+caster angle is positive.
+If the steering axis tilts forward, the caster

-negative.
+angle is negative.
 Caster is not measured for rear wheels.
-Caster affects
+Caster affects straight-line

-straight-line stability and steering wheel return.
-High positive caster makes
+stability and steering wheel return.
+High positive caster makes the front

-the front wheels want to go straight ahead.
-A normal amount of positive
+wheels want to go straight ahead.
+A normal amount of positive caster provides

-caster provides stability and makes the steering wheel straighten out after
+stability and makes the steering wheel straighten out after turning.
+On the

-turning.
-On the other hand, positive caster increases the effort needed to
+other hand, positive caster increases the effort needed to turn the wheel.

-turn the wheel.
-Power steering allows the use of more positive caster than
+Power steering allows the use of more positive caster than would be

 steering unstable and cause wheel shimmy.
 Extremely negative caster and the